 Innovation is another means to capture mass or niche market share.
 Household Products makers may attempt to upgrade or add “value” to mainstay offerings or develop new complementary items.
 Even something as simple as improved packaging can lift the appeal (and profitability) of a comparatively mundane product.
 Given the scale of the companies in this industry, annual research and development outlays may not account for a sizable percentage of sales, but the nominal amount can be impressive (in the hundreds of millions for some).
 Branded goods make up the lion’s share of total business, but private-label deals with retail chains will support operating performance over the economic lifecycle.

 Household Products equities, generally considered defensive holdings, tend to gain much favor during weak economic periods.
 In recessions, the companies are not immune to consumer cutbacks in discretionary spending and elevated raw materials expense, but most of their offerings are essential to everyday living.
 Though in such times, top- and bottom-line growth may slacken a bit, operations usually remain profitable.
-Historically, the Return on Shareholder Equity for companies with the strongest brand portfolios has consistently been in the double digits.
+Historically, the return on shareholder equity for companies with the strongest brand portfolios has consistently been in the double digits.
 The stocks of such companies are most preferred by conservative investors.
-Financial Strength ratings and Price Stability and Earnings Predictability scores are typically very favorable.
+Financial Strength ratings, as well as Price Stability and Earnings Predictability scores, are typically very favorable.
 A good number of these equities have an appealing dividend component.
 New companies, or those keenly focused on niche markets, may hold some appeal for venturesome investors.